 Alternative Fuel Vehicle (AFV) and Zero Emission Vehicle (ZEV) Acquisition Requirements

-To reduce fuel consumption and pollution emissions, and purchase vehicles that provide the best value on a life cycle cost basis, the state must take the following actions:
+To reduce fuel consumption and pollution emissions, and ensure the purchase of vehicles that provide the best value on a life cycle cost basis, the state must take the following actions:

-• At least 75% of state motor vehicle acquisitions must be AFVs, and the remaining 25% must be HEVs to the greatest extent possible.
-By 2025, 25% of state motor vehicle acquisitions must be ZEVs;
+- Acquire AFVs in the following percentages: AFVs at a minimum as 75% of new state fleet motor vehicle acquisitions, with the remaining 25% acquired as HEVs to the greatest extent possible.
+By 2030, 25% of state motor vehicle acquisitions must be ZEVs;

-• All new light-duty trucks in the state fleet must achieve a minimum city fuel economy of 19 miles per gallon (mpg) and achieve at least a Low Emission Vehicle certification, and all new passenger vehicles in the state fleet must achieve a minimum city fuel economy of 23 mpg;
+- Acquire new light-duty trucks in the state fleet that each achieve a minimum city fuel economy of 19 miles per gallon (mpg) and achieve at least a Low Emission Vehicle certification, and new passenger vehicles in the state fleet that each achieve a minimum city fuel economy of 23 mpg;

-• All state agencies must purchase the most economical, fuel-efficient, and lowest emission vehicles appropriate to meet requirements and discourage the purchase of sport utility vehicles;
+- Purchase for all state agencies the most economical, fuel-efficient, and lowest emission vehicles appropriate to meet requirements and discourage the purchase of sport utility vehicles;

-• All state agencies must purchase low rolling resistance tires with superior tread life for state vehicles when possible; and
+- Purchase for all state agencies low rolling resistance tires with superior tread life for state vehicles when possible; and

-• All state vehicles must be maintained according to manufacturer specifications, including specified tire pressures and ratings.
+- Maintain all state vehicles according to manufacturer specifications, including specified tire pressures and ratings.

 Jurisdiction: Rhode Island